The Quatermass Experiment: Production

 The Quatermass Experiment was transmitted weekly on Saturday night from 18 July to 22 August 1953.
 Episode one ("Contact Has Been Established") was scheduled from 8.15 to 8.45 p.m.; episode two ("Persons Reported Missing"), 8.25–8.55 p.m.; episodes three and four ("Very Special Knowledge" and "Believed to be Suffering"), 8.45–9.15 p.m.; and the final two episodes ("An Unidentified Species" and "State of Emergency") from 9.00 to 9.30 p.m.
 Due to the live performances, each episode overran its slot slightly, from two minutes (episode four) to six (episode six).
 The long overrun of the final episode was caused by a temporary break in transmission to replace a failing microphone.
 Kneale later claimed that the BBC's transmission controllers had threatened to take them off the air during one significant overrun, to which Cartier replied, "Just let them try!"
 Some BBC documentation suggests that at least one transmitter region did cut short the broadcast of the final episode.

 The BBC intended that each episode be telerecorded onto 35mm film, a relatively new process that allowed for the preservation of live television broadcasts.
 Sale of the serial had been provisionally agreed upon with the Canadian Broadcasting Corporation, and Cartier wanted the material available to use for trailers and recaps.
 Only poor-quality copies of the first two episodes were recorded before the idea was abandoned, although the first of these was later shown in Canada.
 During the telerecording of the second episode, an insect landed on the screen being filmed, and can be seen on the image for several minutes.
-It is very unlikely that material from the third to sixth episodes of the serial will ever be recovered to the BBC's archives.
+It is highly unlikely that material from the third to sixth episodes of the serial will ever be recovered to the BBC's archives.
 The two existing episodes are the oldest surviving examples of a multi-episodic British drama production, and some of the earliest existing examples of British television drama at all, with only a few earlier one-off plays surviving.

 In November 1953, it was suggested that the existing two episodes could be combined and followed with a condensed live production of the latter part of the story for a special Christmas omnibus repeat of the serial.
 This idea was later abandoned.
 Although Cartier and star Reginald Tate were keen to make an all-film omnibus version for television, this also did not come to fruition.
 In 1963, one of the existing episodes was selected as a representative of early British programming for the Festival of World Television at the National Film Theatre in London.